Particular/docs.particular.net/nservicebus/azure/transactions.md

 #### Advantages

  * You don't need transactions at all to provide consistency.
- * Is more 'linear' in its conceptual model than sagas, so may be easier to keep in your mind.
+ * Is more 'linear' in its conceptual model than sagas, so may be easier to keep in mind.
  * Does not require maintaining the state in a data store; it is implicit by the chaining of handlers and passing around the routing slip (to which the state can be added for the next handler in the list).